solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 ### Azure Advisor

-The Azure Advisor system uses telemetry to issue performance and reliability recommendations for your PostgreSQL database.
+The Azure Advisor system uses telemetry to issue performance and reliability recommendations for the PostgreSQL database.
 Azure Database for PostgreSQL Flexible Server prioritize the following types of recommendations:

-- **Performance**: To improve the speed of your PostgreSQL server.
+- **Performance**: To improve the speed of the PostgreSQL server.
 This includes CPU usage, memory pressure, connection pooling, disk utilization, and product-specific server parameters.
 For more information, see Advisor Performance recommendations.
-- **Reliability**: To ensure and improve the continuity of your business-critical databases.
+- **Reliability**: To ensure and improve the continuity of the business-critical databases.
 This includes storage limits, and connection limits.
 For more information, see Advisor Reliability recommendations.
-- **Cost**: To optimize and reduce your overall Azure spending.
+- **Cost**: To optimize and reduce the overall Azure spending.
 This includes server right-sizing recommendations.
 For more information, see Advisor Cost recommendations.

 For the latest information reference [Azure Advisor for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-azure-advisor-recommendations).

 ### Azure Database for PostgreSQL Flexible Server Release Notes

 Typically each month a new set of release notes are published for Flexible Server.
-You can read more about these by reviewing the [Release notes - Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/release-notes) document.
+Read more about these by reviewing the [Release notes - Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/release-notes) document.

 ## Networking